-In recent years IoT systems have become important, covering any type of application.
-The most important network infrastructure used for the development of IoT applications is the Wi-Fi network as it is widespread and provides greater freedom during installation.
+Internet-of-things (IoT) systems, covering any type of application, are becoming increasingly important.
+The most important network infrastructure used for the development of IoT applications is the Wi-Fi network, as it is widespread and provides greater freedom during installation.
 There are cases where the cost of building the Wi-Fi infrastructure or the specific field of use do not justify the adoption of this network standard.
-The following work proposes the use of the Powerline network as an alternative to the realization of IoT systems.
-In particular, an application case of use an IoT system for monitoring of pulse oximeter values in a hospital setting will be described and discussed.
-The novelty of the proposed system is the adoption of the powerline communication in the medical environment.
+The following study proposes the use of the powerline network as an alternative to Wi-Fi for the realisation of IoT systems.
+An IoT system for the monitoring of pulse oximeter values in a hospital setting will be described and discussed.
+The novelty of the proposed system is the adoption of powerline communication for the medical environment.